stevenmontilla/stevenmontilla.github.io/rosgen/rosgen.md

 The Boulder Granite Creek at this site was classified as a C4b stream which is in agreement to Kasprak's classification (Kasprak et al, 2016).
 As seen in Table 2 and Figure 6, all the entrenchment and width to depth ratios fell within the ranges established by the Rosgen key.
 I calculated a sinuosity value of 1.16 that fell short of the > 1.2 required for the **C** stream type.
 However, for  the sinuosity value, the Rosgen classification specifies that entrenchment and sinuosity can be within a +/- 0.2 error margin.
 Taking this margin into account would bring my sinuosity value to 1.18 which could be rounded to 1.2, marginally less than the > 1.2 required to be classified as a stream type C. I decided to still go through with classifying this stream as type **C** because the small margin could be accounted for by errors in digitization that could result in lower sinuosity values.
 Specifically, it was difficult to know exactly the course of the stream using the elevation model which could have lead to an oversimplification of the curvature of the stream, resulting in lower sinuosity values.
 Moreover, the Rosgen key does not provide any alternatives for a sinuosity lower than 1.2 with the values for width to depth and entrenchment ratios shown in table 2.

-For the Level II classification, the % slope was within the range established.
+For the Level II classification, the percent slope was within the range established.
 Moreover, we were not able to collect our own channel material data, so we used the one registered by the CHaMP.

 ### Conclusions